nucleoType98/Crypto-Viper/README.md

 # C++ Crypto Viper

 A robust crypto class that performs encryption, decryption, hashing, ssl key management, cipher cracking functions etc...
+Errors and memory management is handled carefully to avoid memory leaks and bugs during runtime and compile-time.
+It involves advanced concepts such as Rsa public/private key pair generation, AES/DES encryption methods, SHA** Hashing Algorithms, and Hash Attack Functionalities, it has been tested for memory leaks many times and the result is no memory leak happens, stay cool...

 ## Code Semantics